Bull Terriers are loveable, playful and strong, like a bull in a China shop!

 Calling upon a professional for support will help you work through training challenges.

-As a short-haired breed, grooming needs for a Bull Terrier is minimal.
+As a short-haired breed, grooming needs for a Bull Terrier are minimal.
 They do enjoy the sensation of a gentle groom with a semi-stiff brush though.
 For a dog with such short hair, they do shed quite a lot of it, so you may find those little white hairs everywhere.

 Bull Terriers are known to suffer from heart and kidney problems, but a good breeder will screen their dogs for these issues before breeding.
 White Bull Terriers are often deaf, and breeders can test their puppy’s hearing at around five weeks old.

 As a naturally robust dog, this breed can be prone to weight gain.
-This should be monitored to keep their joints as healthy as possible as luxating patella (a condition where the kneecap dislocates), osteo arthritis (a common condition that affects the joints, causing pain, stiffness and problems moving) and cruciate damage (damage to one or both knees) are all known in the breed.
+This should be monitored to keep their joints as healthy as possible as luxating patella (a condition where the kneecap dislocates), osteoarthritis (a common condition that affects the joints, causing pain, stiffness and problems moving) and cruciate damage (damage to one or both knees) are all known in the breed.
 Keeping your Bull Terrier fit, and lean will ensure they can keep active into old age.

 Neurological disorders are also present in the breed.
 Epilepsy and some compulsive behaviour disorders have been reported.